 - Minimum payments on any credit accounts

 If you’re concerned about being able to pay your mortgage, credit bill or any other repayments – you should discuss your situation with the relevant bank, building society, local authority or provider as soon as possible.
-The government has directed institutions and businesses to take the crisis into account, so you should get a sympathetic hearing.
+The government directed institutions and businesses to take the crisis into account last year, so you should get a sympathetic hearing.
 You can find more detailed information in our guide to coronavirus and family finances.